Skip to content

 Today, GIS technology and geodata-based maps are dominated by private actors.
 Products like Google Maps, Apple Maps and Baidu Maps divide up the market for consumer applications.
 At the same time, HERE and TomTom extend the range for integrable solutions in the business-to-business (B2B) and business-to-public (B2P) sectors.

-The genesis of the GIS industry can be traced back to the early 1960s, marking a pivotal moment when the confluence of computer science, geography, and cartography gave birth to a new way of analysing and visualising geographical data.
-During the 60s, the pioneering work by Roger Tomlinson – often hailed as the “Father of GIS” – on the Canada Geographic Information System, laid the foundational framework for GIS by introducing the concept of overlaying various datasets on a digital map for comprehensive spatial analysis (AAG, 2024).
+The genesis of the GIS industry can be traced back to the early 1960s, a pivotal moment when the confluence of computer science, geography and cartography gave birth to a new way of analysing and visualising geographical data.
+During the 60s, the pioneering work by Roger Tomlinson – often hailed as the “Father of GIS” – on the Canada Geographic Information System, laid the foundations for GIS by introducing the concept of overlaying various datasets on a digital map for comprehensive spatial analysis (AAG, 2024).

-This innovation marked the transition from traditional, manual cartography to digital mapping techniques, leveraging the burgeoning power of computer technology to process and analyse spatial data – thereby opening the mapping operations to private companies, which had previously been subject to restrictive control by the public sector.
+This innovation marked the beginning of a transition from traditional, manual cartography to digital mapping techniques, leveraging the burgeoning power of computer technology to process and analyse spatial data.
+It also opened up mapping operations, which had previously been subject to restrictive control by the public sector, to private companies.

-Throughout the 1970s and 1980s, the GIS industry witnessed rapid advancements in computer technology, including the development of more sophisticated software and the introduction of user-friendly interfaces, which made GIS tools more accessible to a broader audience.
-The establishment of the Environmental Systems Research Institute (Esri) in 1969 by Jack and Laura Dangermond significantly propelled the industry forward, with Esri’s ArcGIS becoming a cornerstone technology in the field.
+Throughout the 1970s and 1980s, the GIS industry benefited from rapid advances in computer technology, including the development of more sophisticated software, and the introduction of user-friendly interfaces, which made GIS tools more accessible to a broader audience.
+The establishment of the Environmental Systems Research Institute (Esri) in 1969 by Jack and Laura Dangermond propelled the industry forward, with Esri’s ArcGIS becoming a cornerstone technology in the field.
 Another pioneer, Open Street Maps (OSM) emerged in 2004 as an open-access map alternative, integrating crowdsourcing as its primary medium for data acquisition and validation.

-The advent of the internet, smart mobile devices, and the proliferation of GPS technology in the late 20th and early 21st centuries further revolutionised the GIS industry, enabling real-time data collection and expanding the application of GIS across diverse fields, such as private transportation, logistics, and workplace surveillance.
-The contemporary GIS industry continues to evolve with advancements in cloud computing, big data analytics, and artificial intelligence, underlining its critical role in addressing complex spatial challenges and shaping decision-making processes across the globe.
+The advent of the internet, smart mobile devices and the proliferation of GPS technology in the late 20th and early 21st centuries further revolutionised the GIS industry, enabling real-time data collection and expanding the application of GIS across diverse fields, such as private transportation, logistics, and workplace surveillance.
+The contemporary GIS industry continues to evolve with advances in cloud computing, big data analytics and artificial intelligence.
+This underlines its critical role in addressing complex spatial challenges and shaping decision-making processes across the globe.

 The interlinking of public and private actors permeates the entire geospatial data ecosystem.
-Most GIS providers of proprietary digital maps, like Google or Apple, extensively incorporate publicly available data, while also exerting an influence on how societal actors navigate physical spaces, whether public authorities or citizens.
-These companies further allow users to contribute and add contextual data, thereby shaping users’ geographical choices and behaviour.
+Most GIS providers of proprietary digital maps, like Google or Apple, extensively incorporate publicly available data while also influencing how societal actors, be they public authorities or citizens, navigate physical spaces.
+These companies also allow users to contribute and add contextual data, thereby shaping users’ geographical choices and behaviour.
 Esri is expanding its worldwide partnerships with cities and communities to connect proprietary mapping data – despite open-source alternatives (Anselin et al., 2009).

 Opening a debate on treating digital maps as public infrastructure

-Due to the significance of the public data along with the map’s impact on the daily lives of the public, we open a debate here on the extent to which digital maps can or should be considered digital public infrastructure, incorporating both GIS technology and geodata (Eaves & Sandman, 2023).
-We attribute a public component to the creation, governance, and exploitation of physical maps which have always been tied to geographic sovereignty issues and the public sector’s authority.
+Because public data is significant and maps impact the public’s daily lives, we want to initiate a debate on the extent to which digital maps can or should be considered digital public infrastructure, incorporating both GIS technology and geodata (Eaves & Sandman, 2023).
+We attribute a public component to the creation, governance and exploitation of physical maps, which have always been tied to geographic sovereignty issues and the public sector’s authority.
 In our view, this is no less the case with digital maps.

-However, public authority and citizens’ sovereignty may be at risk if digital map providers utilise proprietary ‘black-box algorithms’ (Abadi & Berrada, 2018) to collect and collate data in a non-traceable way to compile recommendations.
-Being owned by private companies, such as Google, Apple or Baidu, digital maps can also be taken offline, altered, or restricted based on corporate interests – an inherent unreliability and unpredictability that precludes the infrastructural resilience demanded of public infrastructure.
+However, public authority and citizens’ sovereignty may be at risk if digital map providers utilise proprietary black-box algorithms (Abadi & Berrada, 2018) to collect and collate data in a non-traceable way to compile recommendations.
+Because they are owned by private companies, such as Google, Apple or Baidu, digital maps can also be taken offline, altered or restricted based on corporate interests – an inherent unreliability and unpredictability that precludes the infrastructural resilience demanded of public infrastructure.

 Authors

-Philip Meier is an associated researcher at the Humboldt Institute for Internet and Society (HIIG).
+Philip Meier is an associated researcher at the Alexander von Humboldt Institute for Internet and Society (HIIG).

 References